Conjectures on union-closed families of sets: 4. A second strengthening of Conjecture 1.1

-Conjecture 4.1(a) clearly implies Conjecture 1.1 as all power sets satisfy Conjecture 1.1, and Conjecture 4.1(a) explicitly states that no other $\mathcal{A}$ have $\texttt{high}(\mathcal{A})$ less than $\frac{|\mathcal{A}|}{2}$.
-This need not be explicitly stated, however, as the following Conjecture 4.1(b) implies Conjecture 1.1 without doing so:
+Conjecture 4.1 implies Conjecture 1.1 because any finite power set with at least one nonempty member set satisfies Conjecture 1.1, and Conjecture 4.1 states that no other separating union-closed family $\mathcal{A}$ has $\max_{x \in [n]} \{|\mathcal{A}_{\{x\}}|\}$ less than $\frac{|\mathcal{A}|}{2}$.
+This need not be explicitly stated, however, as the following conjecture also implies Conjecture 1.1.